coderefinery/gitlab-openstack-deploy/REAME.md

-# CodeRefinery Gitlab Devops
+# Gitlab Devops

-This repository contains Ansible playbooks for administering the CodeRefinery gitlab installation.
+This repository contains Ansible playbooks for administering the gitlab installations on OpenStack..
 It should not be kept on the gitlab installation to avoid obvious chicken-egg problems.

-### Setting up the environment
+### Setting up the Python environment

 This assumes you have virtualenvwrapper, virtualenv and in general Python installed.